29 Nov 2024, 09:30

 Key background

 • Since the October 2023 parliamentary elections, Poland has been led by a broad, pro-European centre left to centre right coalition.
 The government, headed by former European Council president Donald Tusk, is made up of Tusk’s Civic Coalition (30.7%), the Third Way alliance (14.4%) and the Left alliance (8.6%).
 It has pledged to accelerate the country’s energy transition.
-However, over nine months later it still has not delivered much in terms of legislation or new initiatives.
-A partial update to the National Energy and Climate Plan (mandated by the EU) has been presented.
-The full version has been presented for public consultations lasting until 15 November and is expected to be approved by the end of this year.
+However, almost a year later it still has not delivered much in terms of legislation or new initiatives.
+A partial update to the National Energy and Climate Plan (mandated by the EU) has been presented and was the subject of public consultation.
+Although climate-focused NGOs welcomed the release of the plan, they criticised Poland’s hesitance to choose a more ambitious reform path in an open letter to the climate ministry.
+The plan is expected to be approved by the end of this year.

 Graph shows Poland's greenhouse gas emissions by sector from 1990-2021.
 Graph: CLEW.